-Volunteer vet and vet nurse &
+Volunteer vet/vet nurse &

 student placements